IBM-Design/design-website/src/content/teams/teams.md

 </column>
 <column lg="4">

-## Diverse teams
+## Diverse<br>teams

 </column>
 <column lg="10">

-When solving complex, multi-faceted problems, we rely on the strength of Diverse Empowered Teams to envision and execute on solutions that generate value  for both our users and our clients.
+<large>When solving complex, multi-faceted problems, we rely on the strength of Diverse Empowered Teams to envision and execute on solutions that generate value  for both our users and our clients.

-Diversity comes in many forms-your job role, your educational history, your cultural background-all are important, and all are crucial to a team’s ability to deliver robust, differentiated outcomes.
+<br><br>Diversity comes in many forms-your job role, your educational history, your cultural background-all are important, and all are crucial to a team’s ability to deliver robust, differentiated outcomes.</large>

 </column>
 </grid>